Do You Need to Diversify Your Bonds?

 We spend a lot of time talking about the importance of diversification.
 When it comes to stocks, it’s foundational to our investment approach.
 Investing in a stock portfolio that isn’t properly diversified is like swimming with sharks without a shark cage.
 You can do it, but there are safer ways.

 But that’s stocks.
 Bonds are a whole different story.
-If they were The Odd Couple, stocks would be unpredictable Oscar and bonds would be good old, reliable Felix.
+If they were The Odd Couple, stocks would be unpredictable Oscar, and bonds would be good old, reliable Felix.

 Diversification Is Your Best Friend When It Comes to Stocks

-As we’ve discussed previously, bond returns are relatively predictable.
+Bond returns are relatively predictable.
 We know what two out of the three components of a bond’s return will be as soon as we buy it.

 In contrast, stock returns are wildly uncertain.
 We can make rough, tentative statements about the returns big groups of stocks will earn over long periods of time.
 We can point to the differences in risk we believe will benefit disciplined, long-term investors.